codeclimate/codeclimate-rubocop/config/contents/style/comment_annotation.md

-This cop checks that comment annotation keywords are written according to guidelines.
+Checks that comment annotation keywords are written according to guidelines.

 Annotation keywords can be specified by overriding the cop's `Keywords`